Ryan-Martin22/The-Cocktail-Lab/README.md

 ### Sign-Up

 * This section feature a form where the user can sign up to a weekly newsletter.
-* The purpose of the newsletter is to ensure the user gets the most up to date news on relating to The Cocktail lab, includoing promotions and offers.
+* The purpose of the newsletter is to ensure the user gets the most up to date news on relating to The Cocktail lab, including promotions and offers.
 * the form is intentionally basic in nature as to encourgae the user to subscribe to the newsletter.

 ![Sign-Up Image](assets/images/Screenshot7.png)